 Inspired to watch because of dopamine.

-When an individual performs an action that is satisfying to a need or fulfills a desire, dopamine is released into the nucleus accumbens, a cluster of nerve cells beneath the cerebral hemispheres that are specifically associated with reward and pleasure.
+When an individual performs an action that satisfies a need or fulfills a desire, dopamine is released into the nucleus accumbens, a cluster of nerve cells beneath the cerebral hemispheres specifically associated with reward and pleasure.
 This is also known as the brain’s “pleasure center.”
-Basically, engaging in a pleasure-seeking behavior increases dopamine levels so that the dopamine pathway is activated which tells the person to repeat what s/he just did in order to continue that “feel-good” sensation or as what Kardaras calls it “the dopamine trickle.”
-From an evolutionary perspective, this dopamine trickle is an important survival mechanism as it rewards, and thus, incentivizes essential and important biological and social functions such as eating, procreation, love, friendship, and novelty seeking.
-Natural dopaminergic activities, such as eating and sex usually come after effort and delay and as previously mentioned, serve a survival function.
-These are called the “natural rewards” as contrasted with addictive chemicals/behaviors (which can highjack the same circuity).
-In other words, addictive drugs and behaviors, such as gambling and video gaming, actually offer a short-circuit to this process which only ends up flooding the nucleus accumbens with dopamine and does not serve any biological function.
+Basically, engaging in a pleasure-seeking behavior increases dopamine levels so that the dopamine pathway is activated, which tells the person to repeat what s/he just did to continue that “feel-good” sensation or, as Kardaras calls it, “the dopamine trickle.”
+From an evolutionary perspective, this dopamine trickle is an important survival mechanism as it rewards and, thus, incentivizes essential and important biological and social functions, such as eating, procreation, love, friendship, and novelty seeking.
+Natural dopaminergic activities, such as eating and sex, usually come after effort and delay and, as previously mentioned, serve a survival function.
+These are called the “natural rewards” as contrasted with addictive chemicals/behaviors (which can hijack the same circuity).
+In other words, addictive drugs and behaviors, such as gambling and video gaming, actually offer a short-circuit to this process, which only ends up flooding the nucleus accumbens with dopamine and does not serve any biological function.

 As Wilson (2014) points out, the evolutionary purpose of dopamine is to motivate you to do what serves your genes.
-The bigger the hit of dopamine, the more you want or even crave the goal.
-Dopamine surges are the barometer by which you determine the potential value of any particular experience.
-Moreover, dopamine tells you what to remember by rewiring your brain by virtue of new and even stronger nerve connections.
+The bigger the dopamine hit, the more you want or even crave the goal.
+Dopamine surges are the barometer in determining the potential value of any particular experience.
+Moreover, dopamine tells you what to remember by rewiring your brain by new and even stronger nerve connections.

-Although dopamine has been referred to as the “pleasure molecule,” it is in actuality more about seeking and searching for pleasure, rather than pleasure itself.
+Although dopamine has been referred to as the “pleasure molecule,” it is actually more about seeking and searching for pleasure rather than pleasure itself.
 Dopamine is more involved in drive and motivation to seek.
-The “final reward” or what we experience as feelings of pleasure, Wilson (2014) writes, involve the release of endogenous opioids.
+The “final reward,” or what we experience as feelings of pleasure, Wilson (2014) writes, involves the release of endogenous opioids.
 You can think of dopamine as “wanting” and opioids as “liking.”
-As psychologist Dr. Weinschenk explains, dopamine causes us to want, desire, seek out and, search; however, the dopamine system is stronger than the opioid system and we hence seek more than we are as satisfied…” Seeking is more likely to keep us alive rather than sitting around in a satisfied stupor.
+As psychologist Dr. Weinschenk explains, dopamine causes us to want, desire, seek out and search; however, the dopamine system is stronger than the opioid system, and hence, we seek more than we are as satisfied…” Seeking is more likely to keep us alive than sitting around in a satisfied stupor.
 (Weinschenk, 2009).
 “Addicts want it more but gradually like it less.
 Addiction might be thought of as wanting gone amok.”
 (Wilson, 2014).